 Awards and Recognition

-Raja Ramanna died in 2004 after suffering a cardiac arrest.
+Raja Ramanna died on September 24, 2004 (aged 79), in Mumbai after suffering a cardiac arrest.
 India remains forever indebted to his contribution in nuclear physics.